timescale/docs/timescaledb/overview/release-notes/index.md

  **Thanks**
  * @cbisnett for reporting and fixing a typo in an error message
 * @CaptainCuddleCube for reporting bug on compression policy procedure on tables using INTEGER on time dimension
-* @phemmer for continuously reporting bugs on multi-node
+* @phemmer for reporting bugs on multi-node
 ## 2.5.0 (2021-10-28)

 **Features**